jinhyunju/confeti/README.md

 ### Note

 A dependency issue is currently being worked out that causes an error in calling the `ica_genotype_test()` function.
 The temporary work around is to load the package `lrgpr` into the main workspace with `confeti`.
 I do understand that this is not an optimal solution and apologize for the inconvenience.
-I am currently trying to fix the issue, but in the mean time `lrgpr` will be listed in the `Depends` field in the DESCRIPTION file.
+I am currently trying to fix the issue, but in the mean time `lrgpr` will be listed in the `Depends` field in the DESCRIPTION file, which automatically loads `lrgpr` when `confeti` is loaded.

 ## Usage